frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise8.md

 ### Assembly Instructions

-**Next, navigate to the "Exercise #XXX Assembly" tab** in your copied document and **follow the instructions in the slides** to complete this exercise.
+**Next, navigate to the "Exercise #8 Assembly" tab** in your copied document and **refer to the solution document** to complete the assembly for this exercise.
+The **following instruction slides** only provide a general outline and some key details.

 <div class="slideshow-container">
   <!-- Full-width images with number and caption text -->